Los Angeles T-Bone Accidents - City and County Legal Assistance

-- 2.34% = Serious Bodily Injury - A total of 69 bad injuries reportedly resulted in being "serious" from 2017-2019 in the City of L.A.
+- 2.34% = Serious Bodily Injury - A total of 69 threatening injuries reportedly resulted in being "serious" from 2017-2019 in the City of L.A.
 (Usually serious injuries include amputations, brain injuries, and lacerations.
-Severe injuries are classified as such because the broadside accident victim is in a coma, or unresponsive to medical stabilization).
+Severe injuries are classified as such because the broadside accident victim is in a coma or unresponsive to medical stabilization).

 - 25.74% = Visible Injury - So 760 injuries were reported by the police as being visible.
 So this could include things like bleeding and bruising that remains visible to the human eye.

-- 71.35% = Injuries with Complaints of Pain - 2,107 complaints of pain or injury comprised the majority of cases during the above statistical period.
+- 71.35% = Injuries with Complaints of Pain - 2,107 complaints of pain or injury comprised most cases during the above statistical period.